TACHOGRAPH: WHAT IS IT AND HOW DOES IT WORK?

 Another advantage is safety, since the drivers know at all times what condition the vehicle is in and whether all the breaks during transport are being properly complied with.

-Which vehicles must use a tachograph?
+What vehicles must use a tachograph?

 • Vehicle unit: Gathers all the information of the driver’s activity, disturbances that may occur, breaks, system manipulation…